Tattoo Aftercare: How to Reduce Tattoo Swelling & Discomfort

 Tattoo Aftercare Products for Swelling Management

-Consider using gentle, antimicrobial tattoo towels for cleaning the tattoo.
+Consider using gentle, antimicrobial tattoo towels to clean the tattoo.
 These can help manage swelling and keep the area sterile.
-Additionally, following a week-by-week healing guide can provide you with specific tips and steps for each stage of the healing process.
+Additionally, following a week-by-week healing guide can provide specific tips and steps for each stage of the healing process.

 Ointment Application and Air Exposure